content creation companies · creator economy

 Source: Influencer Advisory matched creator set across 14,431 creators.

-Two-thirds of inventory sits between 10K and 250K subscribers, where production economics for content creation companies actually pencil out.
+Two-thirds of inventory sits between 10K and 250K subscribers.

 What Are 35 Priced Creators Charging Per Integration?